• Skip to main content

 • Seasoning – Kinders Buttery Steakhouse seasoning is all you need.
 It’s the most flavorful blend of spices, including salt, black pepper, onion, garlic and butter flavor.
 (It’s a much better value in BJ’s if you can find it!)

-How to make chicken marinade
+How to make an easy chicken marinade

 • Prep the chicken – Place chicken breasts, one at a time in a gallon zip-style bag.
 Gently use a wooden rolling pin or a meat tenderizer to flatten the chicken slightly and make it even thickness. (about ½ to ¾-inch thick) This helps chicken breasts cook evenly and tenderizes the chicken.